dennmart/wkcheck/README.md

 ## API Key

 Before using wkcheck, you need to set up the WaniKani API key from your account.
-You need to use the `--api_key` flag to save your API Key for future use.
+You need to use the `--api-key` flag to save your API Key for future use.
 This only needs to be done once.
 A file will be created in `~/.wkcheck.yml` with your API Key.
 The key can be found in your [account settings](http://www.wanikani.com/account).

 ```
-$ wkcheck --api_key=YOUR_WANIKANI_API_KEY
+$ wkcheck --api-key=YOUR_WANIKANI_API_KEY
 ```

 ## Usage